Arica® Code of Conduct

 Sexual harassment may include behavior of a sexual nature that is unwelcome and offensive to the person or persons targeted.
 Examples of sexually harassing behavior may include unwanted physical contact, foul language of an offensive sexual nature, sexual propositions, sexual jokes or remarks, obscene gestures or noises, sexual innuendo, graphic comments on a person's body, displays of pornographic or sexually explicit pictures, drawings, or caricatures, and sexual references including use of emojis with sexual connotations.

-Failure to abide by the Anti-Harassment and Anti-Discrimination principles outlined above may be grounds for disciplinary action, including termination of any relationship or association with Arica, AI, and/or OIF.
+Failure to abide by the principles outlined above may be grounds for disciplinary action, including termination of the relationship with Arica, AI, and/or OIF.

-All Arica Sponsors and Organizers are required to investigate promptly any complaints of conduct or suspected conduct that may violate this Code from training team members, support staff, volunteers, and participants in Arica Programs.
-If any person making a complaint believes that a Sponsor or Organizer is not properly investigating their complaint, the person may ask AI to investigate and should contact Confidential@arica.org.
+All Arica Sponsors are required to investigate promptly any complaints of discriminatory or harassing conduct or suspected conduct on the part of training team members, support staff, volunteers and/or participants in Arica Programs.
+If any person maintains that a Sponsor is not properly investigating their complaint, the person may ask AI to investigate and should contact confidential@arica.org

 Arica Institute